This accessibility statement applies to this website (www.richmond.gov.uk).

-You can visit us at the Customer Services to speak to someone in person about most services, and to use our computers to access online services or use our telephones to contact Council departments.
+You can visit our Customer Centre to speak to someone in person about most services, to use our computers to access online services or use our telephones to contact Council departments.

-We provide loop hearing systems, and access to lip speakers and signers on request if you visit us to the Customer Centre.
+We provide loop hearing systems, and access to lip speakers and signers on request if you visit us at the Customer Centre.

 If you are a British Sign Language user, you can use SignLive to contact us through an online professional BSL interpreter from your own device.

-Richmond Council is committed to making its website accessibility, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Richmond Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.